flycheck/flycheck/doc/manual/introduction.rst

   status.
 - flycheck-d-unittest_ adds a Flycheck checker to run unit tests for D programs on the fly.
+- flycheck-google-cpplint_ adds a syntax checker for Google's C++ style checker.
 - flycheck-haskell_ improves Haskell support in Flycheck, by configuring Flycheck according to the current Cabal project, and using Cabal sandbox packages.